 KtDA 201: For new and experienced professionals or community organizers who have attended at least one KtDA conference, and for those who are hoping to update their skills and knowledge base with most current information available.
 Professionals in this track should have at least two years of experience working at least 30% of your time with undocumented students and families for this track to be most useful.

 What is KDA?

-As counselors, teachers, administers and community members, supporting the college dreams of undocumented students is part of our everyday lives.
-We know well the barriers that undocumented students face in accessing higher education.
-In supporting them, we face our own uncertainties and struggle to best advise them with limited resources, unclear guidelines and institutions not yet prepared to answer the call for their unique needs.
+As counselors, teachers, administrators, and community members, supporting the college dreams of students is part of our daily lives.
+The barriers that undocumented students face in accessing postsecondary opportunities are complex and pervasive.
+In supporting them, we face our uncertainties and struggle to best advise them on limited resources, unclear guidelines and institutions not yet prepared to answer the call for their unique needs.

 This one-day conference attempts to answer many of our daily questions such as:

 - What are the 'best practices' and options for advising undocumented students who are applying to college, specifically in Colorado?

 - Where is the information I can trust regarding scholarship opportunities and specific student pathways so that lives on hold can become an actual plan?